Complete our quick survey to help us improve staff profile pages

-Evangeline’s main research interests include: visual methodologies, especially participatory visual methods; theories of gender and sexuality; feminist arts and activism; popular culture and representation; arts-based research.
+I am an associate lecturer in Sociology and Women’s Studies.
+My main research and teaching interests are: research methodologies, especially participatory visual methods; art-based research; theories of gender and sexuality; feminist arts and activism; popular culture and representation; critical pedagogy.

 I completed my BA in Foreign Languages and Literature (National Tsing Hua University) in 2008, continued to work as an English tutor and an administrator in Taiwan before joining the Centre for Women’s Studies, University of York, as a master’s student in 2010.
 With an interest in photography and its application in social research, in my MA dissertation, I examined the relationship between women’s clothing and identity with self-directed photography.
 This laid the groundwork for my doctoral project in which I applied auto-photography – a participatory visual method that incorporated self-photography, journaling and interviews – to explore the ways women understood and experienced their embodied sexual desire.
 This research also developed my interests and ideas around meanings of activism, ‘empowerment’, feminist art and representation.
 I received my PhD in Women’s Studies from York in 2016.

 I am passionate about teaching.
 I have experience of providing student welfare support and teaching in Higher Education – both UG and PG – as well as at high school level.
 I worked as a college welfare tutor from 2012 to 2014.
 In 2014, I achieved the status of Associate Fellow of the Higher Education Academy.
 My teaching practice informs my research into critical pedagogy and how to incorporate diversity into curriculum.